 I have been diagnosed with depression, anxiety and Borderline Personality Disorder (BPD).
 I’ve suffered since my early teens and was diagnosed with depression at 19, BPD at 23 and anxiety, 24.
 I take a mixture of medication to help me and have just started my third course of therapy.

+Q3.
+What coping strategies do you use on a bad day?
 On a bad day I struggle to use coping strategies that are helpful but I have found some things that make a difference.
 Writing is a big help to me.
 It focuses my mind as well as giving me an outlet.
 I also use a variety of distractions.
 Pinterest helps me a lot and I will find myself searching quotes or looking at pictures of bookshelves (this calms me).

 Q4.
 What effect do you think social media has had on your mental health?
 What affect do you think it has on other people’s mental health?